Honors Program

 Acceptance into the Program

-In order to maintain good standing in the program, students must attend an average of 75% of required Honors events, must maintain a cumulative GPA of at least 3.0, and must maintain appropriate conduct.
-The Program’s co-chairs will review each student’s performance at the end of each semester.
+The Program’s co-chairs review each Scholar's performance at semester's end and assign a grade of "pass" or "no pass" for each HONR-SMST.
 Students who fail to maintain these standards may be placed on probation for a semester if, in the judgment of the Program’s co-chairs, their academic performance, attendance record, or conduct warrants.
 If adequate improvement is not evident after a semester of probation, the student may be expelled from the Program at the discretion of the Honors Committee.

 Honors Curriculum

 Honors Scholars are educated from a distinct curriculum that builds upon Benedictine College’s general education requirements and draws from its liberal arts heritage.
 The curriculum is divided into an Honors core, additional Honors courses, and an Honors capstone course.
-The Honors experience culminates in a final project.
+The Honors experience culminates in the Final Project.

 The Core Honors Curriculum